James Lesesne Wells: Career

-In the early 1930s, influenced by the widespread economic hardship of the Great Depression, Wells made a decision to focus on art that was more affordable.
-From that point on, he created art that was reproducible: lithographs, woodcuts and etchings.
-His new work reflected his interest in the African-American experience, and often portrayed workers from all cultures and ethnicity.
+In the early 1930s, influenced by the widespread economic hardship of the Great Depression, Wells decided to focus on producing art that was affordable and accessible to a wider range of audiences.
+From that point on, he created art that was reproducible: lithographs, woodcuts, and etchings.
+His new work reflected his interest in the African American experience, and often portrayed workers from diverse cultural and ethnic backgrounds.

 After World War II, Wells spent a year working in Stanley William Hayter's Atelier 17 studio in New York City.

-During the 1950s, Wells continued to teach art at Howard University, and also continued to create art and exhibit his work.
-Wells was actively involved in the civil rights movement of the 1960s, protesting separate lunch counters and advocating for hiring black policemen in New York City.
+During the 1950s, Wells continued to teach art at Howard University and continued to create art and exhibit his work.
+Wells was actively involved in the civil rights movement of the 1960s, protesting racially segregated lunch counters and advocating for hiring Black police officers in New York City.
+He directed the 135th Street Branch of the New York Public Library's summer art workshops, teaching and mentoring prominent African American artists like Jacob Lawrence and Charles Alston.

 Wells was a prominent artist in Washington, D.C., for sixty years.
-He retired from teaching in 1968, but continued to work into his eighties. in 1973, Fisk University held a one-man show of Well's work.
-In 1980, Wells was awarded the Presidential Citation for Lifelong Contribution to American art by President Jimmy Carter.
+He retired from teaching in 1968 but continued to work into his eighties, making bolder art, including prints cut in color linoleum.
+In 1973, Fisk University held a solo exhibit of his work.
+In 1980, he was awarded the Presidential Citation for Lifelong Contribution to American Art by President Jimmy Carter.
 In 1986, a retrospective exhibition of his work was held at the Washington Project for the Arts.
 The exhibition was titled "Sixty Years in Art".
+Wells received the Living Legend Award at the National Black Arts Festival in Atlanta in 1991.

-Wells died in Washington, D.C., on January 20, 1993.
+Wells died of heart failure at Howard University Hospital in Washington, D.C., on January 20, 1993, at the age of 90.